Adverse possession: Human rights challenges

 In JA Pye (Oxford) Ltd v Graham, Mr and Mrs Graham had been let a part of Mr Pye's land, and then the lease had expired.
 Mr Pye refused to renew a lease, on the basis that this might disturb getting planning permission.
 In fact the land remained unused, Mr Pye did nothing, while the Grahams continued to retain a key to the property and used it as part of their farm.
 At the end of the limitation period, they claimed the land was theirs.
 They had in fact offered to buy a licence from Mr Pye, but the House of Lords held that this did not amount to an acknowledgement of title that would deprive them of a claim.
-Having lost in the UK courts, Mr Pye took the case to the European Court of Human Rights, arguing that his business should receive £10 million in compensation because it was a breach of his right to "peaceful enjoyment of possessions" under ECHR Protocol 1, article 1.
-The Court rejected this, holding that it was within a member state's margin of appreciation to determine the relevant property rules.
-Ofulue v Bossert confirmed this.
+Having lost in the UK courts, Mr Pye took the case to the European Court of Human Rights, arguing that his business should receive £10 million in compensation because it was a breach of his right to "peaceful enjoyment of possessions" under Protocol 1, article 1 of the European Convention on Human Rights.
+The court in its Grand Chamber rejected this, holding that it was within a national government's margin of appreciation to determine the relevant property rules.
+The House of Lords in Ofulue v Bossert in 2009 confirmed this understanding.

 Timing

-For registered land, adverse possession claims completed before 13 October 2003 (the date the 2002 Act came into force) are governed by section 75(1) and 75(2) of the Land Registration Act of 1925.
+For registered land, adverse possession claims completed before 13 October 2003 (the date the Land Registration Act 2002 came into force) are governed by section 75(1) and 75(2) of the Land Registration Act 1925.
 The limitation period remains the same (12 years) but instead of the original owner's title to the land being extinguished, the original owner holds the land on trust for the adverse possessor.
 The adverse possessor can then apply to be the new registered proprietor of the land.